ChristopherFu01/CHOCAnxiety/README.md

 ### Gender

-In the Jupyter Notebook containing analysis on [Gender](code/(CHRIS)%20Anxiety%20Prelim%20Analysis%20+%20Gender.ipynb), there is an explanation about hypothesis testing (both 1-sided and 2-sided t-tests).
+For the hypothesis testing (refer to [Gender Jupyter Notebook](code/(CHRIS)%20Anxiety%20Prelim%20Analysis%20+%20Gender.ipynb)), we compared whether males had a lower mean score value than females.
 The conclusions to these tests were that **there was enough evidence to conclude that males have a LOWER mean score value for anxiety than females**.

 ![Fig 10](EDA/Gender/box.png)